Radiation Therapy for Breast Cancer

 The therapist will escort you into the treatment room, help you onto the table, and help place you in the right position.
 He or she will leave the room and start the radiation treatment.

 You will be under constant observation during the treatment.
-Cameras and an intercom allow the therapist to see and hear you throughout the treatment.
-Tell your therapist right away, if you have a problem.
-It is very important that you hold still and stay relaxed during treatment.
+Cameras and an intercom allow the therapist to see and hear you.
+Tell your therapist right away if you have a problem.
+It's important that you hold still and stay relaxed during treatment.

-The therapist will be in and out of the room to reposition the machine and change your position.
-The treatment machine will not touch you and you will feel nothing during the treatment.
+The therapist will be in and out of the room to reposition the machine and your body.
+The machine will not touch you, and you will feel nothing during the treatment.